wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/embodied/sample_pipelines/llm_robotics.rst

 Prepare System
 :::::::::::::::

-Please connect the following items to the |Core| Ultra IPC.
+Please connect the following items to the Intel® Core™ Ultra IPC.

 .. list-table::
    :widths: 100 500 500